waipangsze/waipangsze.github.io/source/_posts/2024-11-15-CFD-compression-Incompression.md

 # Compressible flow

 A compressible flow is a flow in which the fluid density $\rho$ varies significantly within the flowfield.
 Therefore, $\rho(x, y, z)$ must now be treated as a field variable rather than simply a constant.
-Typically, significant density variations start to appear when the flow Mach number exceeds 0.3 or so.
+Typically, significant density variations start to appear when the **flow Mach number exceeds 0.3**.
 The effects become especially large when the Mach number approaches and exceeds unity.

 In incompressible flow the density $\rho$ does not change.